Interviewed by Elliott Hulse

 By On December 8, 2010 No Comments

-Our buddy Ryan that trains with Elliott and Mike sometimes jumped on the line with Craig Ballantyne to interview him about Turbulence Training.
+My buddy Ryan jumped on the line with Craig Ballantyne to interview him about Turbulence Training.
 Don’t forget Craig’s holiday fat loss system is on sale for 75% off right now Lean Hybrid Muscle fans.
-The recording of the phone call got messed up so we had it transcribed and posted below for you. -Mike & Elliott
+The recording of the phone call got messed up so we had it transcribed and posted below for you. -Elliott

 RM: Hi guys, welcome to the line.
 This is Ryan Magin doing an interview for Lean Hybrid Muscle, and today I’ve got a really awesome guest.
 It’s Craig Ballantyne, the author if Turbulence Training, and a pretty established trainer in…basically the world now, with the internet.
 Craig, you on the line, right?